What is KQED Teach?

 Do you offer CEUs or micro-credentials?

 We do not currently offer CEUs or other professional development credits.
 However we do offer certificates of course completion which may be recognized by your district for PD hours.
 Many KQED Teach courses can help you earn micro-credentials associated with the PBS Media Literacy Educator Certification.
 See this page for information on which courses are associated with which micro-credentials.

 How do I earn a certificate of course completion?

-After you complete a KQED Teach course, you will be awarded a certificate of course completion that you can download.
+After you complete a KQED Teach instructor-led course, you will be awarded a certificate of course completion that you can download.
 You will also receive the certificate to the email listed in your KQED Teach account.
 Certificates of course completion highlight estimated course hours, the project completed and the certificate award date.
+Certificates of completion are not conferred by completing self-paced courses.

 Are certificates of course completion the same as the PBS Media Literacy Educator Certification by KQED?

-No. Certificates of course completion are individually awarded each time you complete a course on KQED Teach.
+No. Certificates of course completion are individually awarded each time you complete an instructor-led course on KQED Teach.
 PBS Media Literacy Educator Certification by KQED is a certification program designed to highlight classroom educators’ media literacy expertise.
 Learn more about becoming a PBS Media Literacy Certified Educator.

 What can I do with my certificate of course completion?